golemfactory/yagna-docs/provider-tutorials/becoming-erigon-provider.md

 4. **Make sure the port is opened**

-It depends on how your machine was provisioned but you might need also to allow ingres connections on the firewall.
+It depends on how your machine was provisioned but you might need also to allow ingress connections on the firewall.

 ```bash
 sudo ufw allow 8545/tcp